 While they share similar experiences with boarding students, there are inevitable differences as day students navigate the transition between school life and home life throughout the week.
 This page provides information specific to your experience as day families.
 The left-hand column has more general information for parents of NMH students.

-, where you can also access your student’s grades and complete enrollment forms.
+Carpools: To help facilitate communication among day-student families, we encourage you to use the online parent directory to locate other families in your area.
+This password-protected directory is located within NMH Online, where you can also access your student’s grades and complete enrollment forms.
 The fourth section of the parent directory is specifically intended for day families.
-Please refer to the Parent Directory Instructions for Day Families
+Please refer to the Parent Directory Instructions for Day Families document.

 Sleeping Over: Each day student is affiliated with a dorm and is welcome to spend the night, according to the following guidelines: